Belk Library and Information Commons

 OIED strengthens Appalachian’s global engagement through world-class contributions to education, research, and development across the globe.
 OIED designs and implements international technical assistance and training programs and contributes to both the theory and the practice of international development.
 OIED works to bridge the gap between the theory and practice of international development by offering research, service, and learning opportunities abroad to Appalachian faculty, staff, and students.

-Dr. Alan Utter, Interim Vice Provost for Research and Chief Research Officer
+Dr. Ece Karatan, Vice Provost for Research and Chief Research Officer

 The Office of Research serves as a major advocate for research by assisting faculty, staff, and students in the acquisition of external funding; by providing internal support for research and creative endeavors; and by insuring a visible profile for University research and grant activities.

-The Office of Special Funds Accounting in the Division of Business Affairs assists faculty, staff, and students with the financial administration of grants and contracts after the funds have been awarded to the University
+The Office of Special Funds Accounting in the Division of Business Affairs works closely with the Sponsored Programs staff and assists faculty, staff, and students with the financial administration of grants and contracts after the funds have been awarded to the University.

 Integrity in research is the basis for the academic search for knowledge.
 Persons involved in academic research must guard the truth and protect the public trust that research in an academic environment has long held.
 The Chief Research Officer (the Vice Provost for Research), the Director of Research Protections, and the staff of Research and Sponsored Programs are responsible for monitoring compliance with policies on the responsible conduct of research at Appalachian, including integrity in scholarship and scientific research; the rights and welfare of human research subjects; care for laboratory animals; biosafety; radiation safety; dissemination of technology, goods, and information to foreign nationals, countries, and other international entities; and ownership of research and other intellectual property.

-The staff in the Office of Research Consultation will work collaboratively with faculty across campus to develop partnerships among research scholars, help increase the university research and extramural profile, and promote the use of data in faculty research.
+The staff of Research Data Analysis will work collaboratively with faculty and staff across campus to develop partnerships among research scholars, help increase the university research and extramural profile, and promote the use of data in faculty research.
 Specifically, the staff will support research at Appalachian by providing faculty with statistical and analytic guidance and assistance.
-The office will give priority to supporting faculty who are working on externally funded research projects, preparing external grant and contract submissions, or working on research projects that have the potential to lead to external funding.
-The office will also develop and disseminate resources and training materials that will assist faculty with data management and provide guidance for conducting a variety of quantitative and qualitative analyses.
+The unit will give priority to supporting faculty who are working on externally funded research projects, preparing external grant and contract submissions, or working on research projects that have the potential to lead to external funding.
+The unit will also develop and disseminate resources and training materials that will assist faculty with data management and provide guidance for conducting a variety of quantitative and qualitative analyses.